mdbergmann/cl-gserver/README.md

 number of messages to 200k alltogether.
 Beyond that value SBCL didn't get it worked out.

+**LispWorks (8.0)**

+LispWorks is fast overall.
+Not as fast as SBCL.
+But it seems the GC is more robust, in particular on the `dispatched - ask`.

 **CCL (v1.12)**

 CCL is on acceptable average speed.
 The problems CCL had was heap